nwkoh/om/group-project/what-to-do.md

 # What to do for the group project

-Objective: To propose two initiatives that will streamline a manufacturing process
+Objective: To propose one initiative that will streamline a manufacturing process

 Please use the Operations Management (OM) knowledge that you have gained to strengthen the discussion.